Ireland

 B) Meals as per the itinerary (B-Breakfast, L=Lunch, D=Dinner)

-C) Local representative (with welcome meeting, either in person or via video call)
+C) Local representative (with welcome meeting)

 D) Luggage transfers